374 lines

 particular destructor.</p>

-<p>Rust doesnt let us call <code>drop</code> explicitly because Rust would still
+<p>Rust doesn’t let us call <code>drop</code> explicitly because Rust would still

 automatically call <code>drop</code> on the value at the end of <code>main</code>.
 This would be a